VoltDB/voltdb/README.md

 Commercial VoltDB Differences
 ====================

 VoltDB offers a pre-built binary distribution of VoltDB under a commercial license.
-It can be downloaded from the VoltDB website and this download includes a 30 day trial license.
+It can be downloaded from the VoltDB website.
+This download includes a 30 day trial license.

 https://voltdb.com/download

 When to use this open-source version:

-- When developing applications (so long as they don't need VoltDB Export).
+- When developing applications (as long as they don't need VoltDB Export).
 - When performance testing in non-redundant configurations.
 - When reading or modifying source code.